PRC-Data-Challenge-2024/team_tiny_rainbow/README.md

 # Methodology

-This section gives an overview of the methodology we used to create our machine learning (ML) models.
-For more information, we strongly recommend seeing the attached manuscript `paper.pdf`, which is ready to be submitted to the Journal of Open Aviation Science (JOAS).
+This section provides an overview of the methodology we used to create our machine learning (ML) models.
+For more information, we strongly recommend reading the attached manuscript `paper.pdf`, which is ready to be submitted to the Journal of Open Aviation Science (JOAS).

 Our methodology involved preprocessing the data to generate features, which were then fed to supervised ML models.
 To improve our results, we have also devised the following extra databases (which can be found in the folder `extra_data`):
 - OpenFlights Airports Database.
 - Global Airport Database.
 - Federal Aviation Administration (FAA) Aircraft Database.
-- `aircraft_extra_v3.csv`: we created this database of extra aircraft features (i.e. not contained in the FAA database) from manually collecting them from public sources (Wikipedia, technical sheets, factory specifications, and Eurocontrol Data).
+- `aircraft_extra_v3.csv`: we created this database of extra aircraft features (i.e. not contained in the FAA database) by manually collecting them from public sources (Wikipedia, technical sheets, factory specifications, and Eurocontrol Data).

 The challenge initially provided "flight and trajectory" data for each flight.
 On top of these initial features, we added features from our complementary data, and engineered new derived features.
 This process was guided by our experience in Data Science and Aviation and extensive testing.
 Regarding the ML models, we used the following:
 - CatBoost.